Expo logo

 OneSignal

-Averaged across the date range, Expo shows a 0.20% daily error rate compared to 0.13% for OneSignal.
-The highest single-day error rate was 10.72% for Expo This peak coincided with a major incident reported on Expo's status page (Some push notifications are not being delivered). and 2.88% for OneSignal.
-OneSignal demonstrates a lower error rate, indicating slightly more consistent availability during this period.
+Averaged across the date range, Expo shows a 0.03% daily error rate compared to 0.04% for OneSignal.
+The highest single-day error rate was 2.21% for Expo and 5.85% for OneSignal.
+Both providers show similar reliability levels, with error rates well within acceptable thresholds.
 Knock automatically retries failed requests to both providers, minimizing the impact of transient errors on end-user delivery.

 About these metrics: Data represents notifications sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.